mvolkmann/blog/src/rust.md

 square brackets and zero-based indexes.
 For example, `rgb[1]` is "green".

-A vector is a variable-length list of values.
-TODO: Do they all have the same type?
+A `Vec` (vector) is a variable-length list of values that have the same type.

+In many cases to operate on an array or `Vec` you will want to obtain an `Iterator` and operate on that.
+For example, that is where you will find the methods `map`, `filter`, and `fold`.

 ## Collections